 Neuropharmacology, Animal behaviour, Brain anatomy, Behavioural genetics, Transferable skills (academic writing, oral communication)

 Expertise and Public Engagement:

-Organised/contributed to a number of public engagement and widening participation lectures and science activities with Autistica, local schools, King’s K+ Academic Day (part of King’s long-term widening participation programme) and Linacre Institute (an organisation which works with high achieving students who are based in the north-east of England and who come from widening participation backgrounds).
+Organised/contributed to several number of public engagement and widening participation lectures and science activities with DevNeuro Academy (https://devneuro.org/cdn/public-engagement-dna.php), Autistica, local schools, King’s K+ Academic Day (part of King’s long-term widening participation programme) and the Linacre Institute.

 Consultant for the Science Media Centre (an independent press office helping to ensure that the public have access to the best scientific evidence and expertise through the news media when science hits the headlines)